-Miranda Green is freelance reporter based in Los Angeles with a focus on climate, environment and natural disaster coverage.
-Previously she reported from Washington, D.C. for 7 years reporting on climate and politics, writing for The Hill, CNN and Scripps News.
+Miranda Green is Los Angeles based freelance reporter covering California and the West.
+Previously she reported from Washington, D.C. for 7 years on energy, environment, climate and political issues, writing for The Hill, CNN, Scripps News and The Daily Beast.

 While at The Hill, Miranda broke key beat stories including the Environmental Protection Agency’s decision to shutter an office that studies the effects of chemicals on children and the Interior Department’s unannounced decision to reverse an Obama-era ban on African elephant trophy imports into the U.S.

 Prior to that she worked as a political writer for CNN’s digital team in DC where she covered general breaking political news with a emphasis on the environment and science.
 There she generated a number of scoops and exclusives including the DNC’s decision to use Bernie Sanders as the headliner for its unity tour and a decision by the former director of the US Office of Government Ethics to sue White House adviser KellyAnne Conway over a violation of the Hatch Act.
 Additionally she worked on a number of data projects, including a piece that found that less than 1% of the EPA chief’s meetings in his first 6 months were with environmental groups.

 Miranda has disaster coverage experience, writing on the deadly 2018 Montecito, Calif. mudslides for the Wall Street Journal.